Remember That You Will Die

-Remember That You Will Die is the fourth studio album by American rock band Polyphia, released on October 22, 2022, by Rise Records.
+Remember That You Will Die is the fourth studio album by American rock band Polyphia, released on October 28, 2022, by Rise Records.
 It debuted at number 33 on the Billboard 200 chart and number one on the Top Hard Rock Albums chart.
+It was ranked as the best guitar album of 2022 by Guitar World readers, who also ranked the solo by Steve Vai on "Ego Death" as the best guitar solo of 2022.